Boostcom/bl-api-v3/source/includes/30_rewards_api/0_rewards_program.md

-reward_purchase | Reduction of points caused by purchasing a reward by member expiration | Reduction of points caused by automatic expiration of old transactions correction | Change of points caused by admin's manual correction
+reward_purchase | Reduction of points caused by purchasing a reward by member expiration | Reduction of points caused by automatic expiration of old transactions correction | Change of points caused by admin's manual correction grant | Arbitrary addition of points cancellation | Cancellation of another transaction

 #### Transaction details